-The basidiomycete Schizophyllum commune has the highest level of genetic permorphism known among living organisms.
-In previous studies, it was also found to have a relatively high per generation mutation rate of 2×10^{-8} .
-It was also shown that homologous recombination tends to occur in the more conservative parts of the S. commune genome, in particular inside exons, unlike other studied organisms.
-Here, we apply methods of comparative genomics to experimentally and naturally growing individuals and populations of S. commune to study the forces that shape its polymorphism.
-We ask what contributes to its hypervariability, and how hypervariability in turn modulates the effects of these processes.
-We focus on three basic population genetics forces: mutation, recombination and natural selection.
+The basidiomycete Schizophyllum commune has the highest level of genetic polymorphism known among living organisms.
+In previous studies, it was also found to have a relatively high mutation rate (per nucleotide per generation) of $2x10^{-8}$.
+It was also shown that homologous recombination tends to occur in the more conserved parts of the S. commune genome, in particular inside exons, unlike other studied organisms.
+Here, I apply methods of comparative genomics to experimentally and naturally growing individuals and populations of S. commune to study the forces that shape its level of polymorphism.
+I ask what contributes to this hypervariability, and how hypervariability in turn modulates the effects of these processes.
+I focus on three basic population genetics forces: mutation, recombination and natural selection.

-First, we used an experimental design that measures the rate of accumulation of somatic de novo mutations in a linearly growing mononuclear mycelium.
-We showed that S. commune accumulates mutations at a rate of 1.24×10^{-7} substitutions per nucleotide per meter of growth.
+First, I used an experimental design that measures the rate of accumulation of somatic de novo mutations in a linearly growing monokaryotic mycelium.
+I showed that S. commune accumulates mutations at a rate of 1.24×10^{-7} substitutions per nucleotide per meter of growth.
 In contrast to what has been observed in a number of species with extensive vegetative growth, this estimate does not decline in the course of propagation of a mycelium.
 As a result, even a moderate per cell division mutation rate in S. commune might translate into a very high per generation mutation rate when the number of cell divisions between consecutive meioses is large.

-Second, we showed that the rate of accumulation of somatic mutations in dikaryotic mycelium in nature is similar to what we observe in monokaryotic mycelium under laboratory conditions; thus, we conclude that our mutation-rate estimates are similar between stages of the life cycle and between in vitro systems and natural populations.
-Moreover, by comparing the genomes of fungi physically colocalized in the natural environment
+Second, I showed that the rate of accumulation of somatic mutations in dikaryotic mycelium in nature is similar to what I observe in monokaryotic mycelium under laboratory conditions; thus, I conclude that our mutation-rate estimates are similar between stages of the life cycle and between in vitro systems and natural populations.
+Moreover, by comparing the genomes of fungi physically colocalized in the natural environment (coinhabiting the same tree trunk),

-(coinhabiting the same tree trunk), we confirm that they spread for large distances through vegetative growth, indicating that our estimates are relevant for understanding of the causes of real-life hypervariability.
+I confirm that they spread for large distances through vegetative growth, indicating that our estimates are relevant for understanding of the causes of real-life hypervariability.

-Third, we directly showed that the homologous recombination rate is significantly higher when the genome segment is completely homozygous compared to when it is highly heterozygous.
+Third, I directly showed that the homologous recombination rate is significantly higher when the genome segment is completely homozygous compared to when it is highly heterozygous.

 Together, our findings showcase the power of whole-genome analysis of experimentally and naturally growing individuals for clarifying the causes and consequences of hypervariability in this system.
-They confirm the elevated mutation rate, and indicate that it contributes to the high polymorphism observed in S. commune, shedding light on the causes of extraordinary variability in this species.
+They confirm the elevated mutation rate, and indicate that it contributes to the high polymorphism observed in S. commune, explaining the causes of extraordinary variability in this species.
 They also show that hypervariability suppresses recombination, confirming its role as a phenomenon that affects diverse facets of genome evolution.